herohiralal/HiraTools/readme.md

  Just grab the latest release and put it in your Unity Project's `Assets/Plugins` folder.

+ This repository contains all of the code involved in this project, so if you wish to build it yourself, you can do that as well.
+Or you can just import the *.cs files directly into your Unity project.

  The detailed documentation for any specific API is in the corresponding folder.
 Follow the links in the [Contents](#contents) section.

  Keep package dependencies in mind however.